How Long Does Conveyancing Take?

 Property chain - If you’re part of a property chain, the conveyancing process will take longer than if you’re not.
 If another transaction in the sale is experiencing delays, then this will slow down your conveyancing process too.

-- Bad survey results - Your property survey could return bad results which will bring things to a halt.
+- Adverse survey results - Your property survey could return adverse results which will bring things to a halt.
 It’ll take extra time to see if you can negotiate your offer, get further expert advice or pull out of the purchase.

-- Delay in conveyancing search results - Your conveyancer will have to order searches with your local authority to highlight any problems in the area.
-Depending on how active your local authority is, the searches could take anywhere between a few days and a few weeks to be completed.
+- Delay in conveyancing search results - Your conveyancer will have to order property searches from the relevant authorities.
+Depending on how well-staffed and busy the local authority is, the searches could take anywhere between a few days and a few weeks to be completed.

 How Long Does Conveyancing Take With No Chain?

-Conveyancing with no property chain shouldn’t take longer than 8 weeks.
+Conveyancing with no property chain should usually take approximately 8 weeks from the point the sale is agreed.
 Many delays in the usual conveyancing process will come from other transactions in a property chain.
-If you’re lucky enough to not be part of a property chain, your conveyancing process will be much shorter.
+If you’re lucky enough to not be part of a property chain, your conveyancing process should be shorter.

 Although you won’t experience the delays that come with being in a property chain, conveyancing with no chain will still come with some setbacks.
-You’re still at risk of negative survey results as well as a delay in receiving search results.
+You’re still at risk of negative survey results as well as a delay in receiving search results or legal issues with the property revealed by your conveyancers review of the contract paperwork.

 If you’re a first-time buyer, you won’t have a house to sell and therefore won’t be part of a property chain.